The Insolvency Review: Germany

 After much debate for many years between German insolvency practitioners, a reform of the GIA to limit the power of IAs in this regard came into force in April 2017.

 While the general intent of the clawback rules was not challenged, the reform restricts the rights of IAs in scope and time.
-There are three aspects of particular interest.
+There are two aspects of particular interest.

 First, before the reform, an IA could set aside transactions that were carried out for a period of up to 10 years before insolvency proceedings were initiated under Section 133 of the GIA.
 This period is now reduced to a maximum of four years for almost all transactions and contracts (save for some exceptions, in particular when a debtor has taken actions deliberately to harm creditors while the other party knew of that purpose).

-Third, transactions in which both parties fulfil their obligations within a short time – a maximum of 30 days – can only be set aside if the insolvent debtor acted in 'an unfair manner'.
+Second, transactions in which both parties fulfil their obligations within a short time – a maximum of 30 days – can only be set aside if the insolvent debtor acted in 'an unfair manner'.
 This special variation of bad faith for short-term transactions is new to German insolvency law, and it will be up to the insolvency courts to determine the boundaries of this concept.
-Recent court rulings suggest that there is a change of direction for IAs when setting aside transactions.
-However, it is too early to tell if this is a permanent trend or just a coincidence.

 Whenever insolvency proceedings start, it is the IA's prevailing goal and obligation to seek out the best possible outcome for all creditors and present it to the creditors' assembly.
 It is this assembly that decides whether to liquidate, sell or restructure the debtor's business.